antmicro/protoplaster/README.md

 Optional parameters:

 * `save_file` - a path which the tested frame is saved to (the frame is saved only if this parameter is present)

+### FPGA
+Required parameters:

+* `sysfs_interface` - path to a sysfs interface for flashing the bitstream to the FPGA
+* `bitstream_path` - path to a test bitstream that is going to be flashed

 ## Writing additional modules
 Apart from base modules available in Protoplaster, you can provide your own extended modules.
 The module should contain a `test.py` file in the root path.
 That file should contain a test class that is decorated with `ModuleName("")` from `protoplaster.conf.module` package.
 That decorator tells Protoplaster what the name of the module is.
 With that information Protoplaster can then correctly initialize the test parameters.